OS/2, Windows 95, Windows NT, Windows 98, DOS/Windows 3.x, Linux, Windows 2000

 Press the Esc key to exit Test and turn off the computer.

 III.
-BIOS information Each version of the BIOS update diskette contains the following system program information.
+BIOS information with links to previous BIOS releases Each version of the BIOS update diskette contains the following system program information.

 Slave controller version